ExceptedPrism3/germinette/README.md

 ## 📦 Installation for 42 Students (Ubuntu/Mac)

-Getting `germinette` running is easy, whether you're on a lab machine (Ubuntu) or Mac.
+Getting `germinette` running is easy!

 ### 1. Requirements
 - Python 3.10 or higher (Installed by default on 42 machines)